-- 5.3.3.1 Permitted Where the symbol "■" is shown, the use to which it refers is permitted as a "use by right" in the indicated district, provided it complies fully with all applicable development standards of this chapter. - 5.3.3.2 Permitted with Conditions Where the symbol "□" is shown, the use to which it refers is permitted subject to use specific conditions contained in this section.
-Further, a use with conditions may be subject to Planning Commission.
-As such, the use will be known as a Use Permitted on Review and designated with as "⊡" - 5.3.3.3 Conditional Use Where the symbol "◆" is shown, the use to which it refers must be approved by the Planning Commission and is subject to any use specific conditions of this Code. - 5.3.3.4 Not Permitted Where an "x" is shown on the table, the use to which it refers is not permitted in the indicated district
+- 5.3.3.1 Permitted Where the symbol "■" is shown, the use to which it refers is permitted as a "use by right" in the indicated district, provided it complies fully with all applicable development standards of this chapter. - 5.3.3.2 Permitted with Conditoins Where the symbol "\(\sigma\)" is shown, the use to which it refers is permitted subject to use specific conditions contained in this section. - 5.3.3.3 Conditional Use Where the symbol "♠" is shown, the use to which it refers must be approved by the Planning Commission and is subject to any use specific conditions of this Code. - 5.3.3.4 Not Permitted Where an "" is shown on the table, the use to which it refers is not permitted in the indicated district